 If you are a hiker and want to enjoy the beautiful Andes mountains, you should definitely hike the Bolivian Inca trail.
 Unlike the Peruvian Inca trail, this is a day excursion and can be done for anyone with a normal physical condition.
 The trail is about 5.5 km, going down-hill.
 Depending on your pace it takes 2 to 3 hours.
 You be hiking the original Inca trails and enjoy breathtaking views.

 Make sure you are used to the altitude of Sucre, before starting this hike.
-And put on your comfortable walking shoes, the stones on the trail are pretty unregular.
+It is also recommeded tto put on comfortable walking shoes, as the stones on the trail are pretty unregular.
+Want to read more about about gis beautiful hike?
 You can read more about the Bolivian Inca trail here.

 2. Tarabuco market | What to do in Sucre and surroundings

-You cannot miss the market of Tarabuco on a Sunday.
+One of the best things to do in Sucre on a sunday is to visit the market of Tarabuco.
 Tarabuco is a 1.5-hour drive from Sucre and is one of the most famous markets in Bolivia.
 Even though the market becama a tourist place, it’s still very local, and people come from far to sell their goods.

 Tarabuco is a small mountain village with houses of brick and red roof tiles.
 Men in Tarabuco often wear black helmet-like headwear with ornaments, including striped ponchos.
 Women wear wide skirts.
 Tarabuco is known for its exceptional weaving techniques, called the Tarabuco style.
 You will find everything on the market.
 From weaving, vegetables, fruit, cattle, souvenirs to electronics and cheap sportswear.
 Around the Plaza there are many souvenirs.
 At the very back of the village you will find the area for the local people.
 A fascinating place to walk around and observe!
 This should definitely be on your list of best things to do in Sucre, Bolivia.